sunfishcode/basic-text/README.md

   </p>
 </div>

-This repository defines a text format called [Basic Text], a subset of Unicode being developed to focus on *text*: it excludes unprintable control characters, characters which depend on out-of-band information to interpret, non-characters, and more, while aiming to preserve everything of use to plain text and formats built on top of plain text.
+This repository contains a project to define a text format called [Basic Text], a subset of Unicode being developed to focus on *text*: it excludes unprintable control characters, characters which depend on out-of-band information to interpret, non-characters, deprecated characters, and more, while aiming to preserve everything of practical use to plain text and formats built on top of plain text.
+See the [Background] document for further background information.

 It also includes a Rust crate which aims to implement the Basic Text format, providing several utilities: